Nickchapman3773/Uranium-Fever/docs/supportfeedback.md

 Altered lists ***will not*** be officially supported.
 However, there is a Discord support channel called [uf-support-altered](https://discord.com/channels/1247305852738736219/1295564372978040906), in which community members may choose to help one another.
 :::

+- Prior to requesting support, please review the warning at the beginning of the [Setup Instructions](https://uraniumfever.net/docs/setupinstructions) and the [Frequently Asked Questions](https://uraniumfever.net/docs/frequentlyaskedquestions).
-- Post your support requests and feedback in the **APPROPRIATE** **Uranium Fever channels** in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA).
+- If you still require support, post your support requests and feedback in the **APPROPRIATE** **Uranium Fever channels** in [Sweets Retreat](https://discord.gg/Uu6gZZSaeA).
-- Prior to posting suggestions, perform a search to ensure the suggestion has not been made previously.
+- Prior to posting suggestions, perform a search in the [uf-suggestions](https://discord.com/channels/1247305852738736219/1307480145413804132) Discord channel to ensure the suggestion has not been made previously.

 	![discord](https://discord.gg/vUNsFx7AGu)